Address Standardization | What It Is & How to Do It

 Option 1: Address Standardization Software

-Whether you have to standardize one address or millions, using address standardization software will make your job easier.
+Whether you have to standardize one address or millions, using address normalization software will make your job easier.

 The software will automatically correct for malformed addresses.
-This process, done manually, could take you several days to complete, depending on the amount of address you need standardized.
+This process, done manually, could take you several days to complete, depending on the volume of addresses you need standardized.
 Many address data verification software tools are free to try.
-Take ours for a test drive and see how address standardization works.
+Take ours for a test drive and see how address normalization works.

 Option 2: Do it yourself (DIY)